scientific-python/issue-from-pytest-log-action/README.md

 To use the `issue-from-pytest-log` action in workflows, simply add a new step:

 > [!WARNING]
-> The action won't run properly unless either `issues: write` permissions are requested as shown above or the actions are granted read/write permissions in the repository settings.
+> The action won't run properly unless either `issues: write` permissions are requested as shown below or the actions are granted read/write permissions in the repository settings.

 ```yaml
 jobs: